Squarespace Ecommerce: Set Up Your Store in 6 Easy Steps

 When you first enter Commerce, you’ll find a quick checklist to help you get started.

-When adding products, indicate whether you are setting up a physical, digital, service, or gift card type of product, and where you want it to be displayed.
+When adding products, indicate the type of product and where you want it to be displayed.
 This is important because it will affect the product detail information you need to fill in for the product page.

 The product page has the following sections below.
 You can be as detailed as you want with product information, keeping in mind that you want customers to have all they need to make a purchasing decision.